toomuchdesign/re-reselect/README.md

 Useful to **reduce selectors recalculation** when:
 - a selector is sequentially **called with one/few different arguments**
 - a selector is **imported by different modules** at the same time
-- **sharing selectors** with props across multiple components ([see the scenario described in reselect docs](https://github.com/reactjs/reselect#sharing-selectors-with-props-across-multiple-components))
+- **sharing selectors** with props across multiple components (see [reselect example](https://github.com/reactjs/reselect#sharing-selectors-with-props-across-multiple-components) and [re-reselect solution](https://github.com/toomuchdesign/re-reselect#how-to-share-a-selector-across-multiple-components-while-passing-in-props-and-retaining-memoization))
 - selectors need to be **instantiated on runtime**

 [reselect]:    https://github.com/reactjs/reselect